bbauska/W3Cx-3of5/README.md

 <h4> Here is a table that shows the most interesting methods, properties, and events provided by the \<video\> element API</h4>

-We provide this as a quick reminder - keep in mind that the [complete list](https://html.spec.whatwg.org/multipage/media.html#mediaevents) is much longer!
+We provide this as a quick reminder - keep in mind that the <a href="https://html.spec.whatwg.org/multipage/media.html#mediaevents">complete list</a> is much longer!

   ------------------------------------------------------------------------
   <b>Methods</b>        <b>Properties</b>                   <b>Events</b>